alibaba/formily/packages/react/docs/api/shared/Schema.md

 #### Detailed description

--The component ID of x-component matches the key of the component collection passed in [createSchemaField](/api/components/schema-field#signature)
+- The component ID of x-component matches the key of the component collection passed in [createSchemaField](/api/components/schema-field#signature)
--The component ID of x-decorator matches the key of the component collection passed in [createSchemaField](/api/components/schema-field#signature)
+- The component ID of x-decorator matches the key of the component collection passed in [createSchemaField](/api/components/schema-field#signature)
--Every attribute of Schema can use string expression `{{expression}}`, expression variables can be passed in from createSchemaField or from SchemaField component
+- Every attribute of Schema can use string expression `{{expression}}`, expression variables can be passed in from createSchemaField or from SchemaField component
--The predefined format of $ref specified Schema must be `#/definitions/address` this format, loading remote JSON Schema is not supported
+- The predefined format of $ref specified Schema must be `#/definitions/address` this format, loading remote JSON Schema is not supported

 ## Method